scorpido74/azure-docs.nl-nl/articles/vs-azure-tools-storage-explorer-relnotes.md

     sudo apt-get dist-upgrade
     ```

-* Voor gebruikers op Ubuntu 17.04, moet u GConf installeren, kunt u dit doen door te voeren van de volgende opdrachten en vervolgens de computer opnieuw op te starten:
+* For users on Ubuntu 17.04, you will need to install GConf - this can be done by running the following commands, and then restarting your machine:

     ```
     sudo apt-get install libgconf-2-4
     ```

-## <a name="version-096"></a>Versie 0.9.6
+## <a name="version-096"></a>Version 0.9.6
-28-02-2018
+02/28/2018

-### <a name="fixes"></a>Oplossingen
+### <a name="fixes"></a>Fixes
-* Een probleem wordt voorkomen dat verwachte blobs/bestanden die worden vermeld in de editor.
-Dit probleem is opgelost.
+* An issue prevented expected blobs/files from being listed in the editor.
+This issue has been fixed.
-* Een probleem veroorzaakt schakelen tussen momentopnameweergaven naar items onjuist worden weergegeven.
-Dit probleem is opgelost.
+* An issue caused switching between snapshot views to display items incorrectly.
+This issue has been fixed.

 ### <a name="known-issues"></a>Bekende problemen
-* Storage Explorer biedt geen ondersteuning voor AD FS-accounts.
+* Storage Explorer does not support ADFS accounts.
-* Wanneer die gericht is op Azure Stack, mislukken bepaalde bestanden als toevoeg-blobs uploaden.
+* When targeting Azure Stack, uploading certain files as append blobs may fail.
-* Na het klikken op 'Annuleren' voor een taak, duren het even voor die taak annuleren.
-Dit komt doordat we het werkings filter voor annuleren gebruiken dat [hier](https://github.com/Azure/azure-storage-node/issues/317)wordt beschreven.
+* After clicking "Cancel" on a task, it may take a while for that task to cancel.
+This is because we are using the cancel filter work around described [here](https://github.com/Azure/azure-storage-node/issues/317).
-* Als u de verkeerde PINCODE/Smartcard-certificaat kiest, moet u opnieuw opstarten om Opslagverkenner besluit vergeet.
+* If you choose the wrong PIN/Smartcard certificate, then you will need to restart in order to have Storage Explorer forget that decision.
-* Het instellingenvenster account kan worden weergegeven die u wilt opnieuw invoeren van referenties om te filteren op abonnementen.
+* The account settings panel may show that you need to reenter credentials to filter subscriptions.
-* Naam wijzigen van blobs (afzonderlijk of in een nieuwe naam blob-container) behoudt niet momentopnamen.
-Alle andere eigenschappen en metagegevens voor blobs, bestanden en entiteiten blijven behouden tijdens een naam.
+* Renaming blobs (individually or inside a renamed blob container) does not preserve snapshots.
+All other properties and metadata for blobs, files, and entities are preserved during a rename.
-* Hoewel Azure Stack momenteel geen bestandsshares ondersteunt, wordt een knooppunt bestandsshares nog steeds wordt weergegeven onder een gekoppelde storage-account van Azure Stack.
+* Although Azure Stack doesn't currently support Files Shares, a File Shares node still appears under an attached Azure Stack storage account.
-* De Electron-shell die door de Storage Explorer heeft problemen met sommige hardwareversnelling GPU (graphics processing unit).
-Als u Storage Explorer is een leeg (leeg) hoofdvenster weergeven, kunt u proberen Storage Explorer starten vanaf de opdrachtregel en GPU-versnelling uitschakelen door toe te voegen de `--disable-gpu` schakelen:
+* The Electron shell used by Storage Explorer has trouble with some GPU (graphics processing unit) hardware acceleration.
+If Storage Explorer is displaying a blank (empty) main window, you can try launching Storage Explorer from the command line and disabling GPU acceleration by adding the `--disable-gpu` switch:

     ```
     ./StorageExplorer.exe --disable-gpu
     ```

-* Voor gebruikers op Ubuntu 14.04, moet u ervoor zorgen GCC is bijgewerkt: dit kan worden gedaan door te voeren van de volgende opdrachten en vervolgens de computer opnieuw op te starten:
+* For users on Ubuntu 14.04, you will need to ensure GCC is up-to-date - this can be done by running the following commands, and then restarting your machine:

     ```
     sudo add-apt-repository ppa:ubuntu-toolchain-r/test